LohTv/Physics-simulator/README.md

 Thermodynamics: Heat, energy, and the behavior of gases.
 Gravitational Interactions: Effects of gravity between objects.
 Electromagnetic Interactions: Electric fields, magnetic fields, and their interactions.
-Basix Optics: Light, reflection, refraction, and lenses.
+*Basic Optics: Light, reflection, refraction, and lenses.
-Basic Chemistry: Elementary reactions and molecular interactions.
+*Basic Chemistry: Elementary reactions and molecular interactions.
-Basic Nuclear Physics: Concepts such as radioactive decay and nuclear reactions.
+*Basic Nuclear Physics: Concepts such as radioactive decay and nuclear reactions.
-Basic Relativistic Physics (optional): Time dilation, length contraction, and other effects predicted by Einstein’s theory of relativity.
+*Basic Relativistic Physics (optional): Time dilation, length contraction, and other effects predicted by Einstein’s theory of relativity.

 The simulator will also contain presets of experiments with explanations created to demonstrate laws of physics.